 The student is required to complete an internship covering a 50-week period of 2,000 hours.
 An internship site that is accredited by the American Psychological Association or a member of the Association of Psychology Internship Centers is preferred.
-Prerequisites & Notes Offered fall Credits: 0
+Prerequisites & Notes Offered: